Chapter 20:

 He sounded like a visionary.
 Or a madman.
 It was hard to tell the difference in that moment.

-I glanced at Lucian, who remained silent through it all.
+I glanced at Lucian, who remained silent.
 His fingers were steepled, his gaze fixed on his brother.
-He didn’t interrupt, didn’t flinch.
-Just listened.
-But I knew that stillness—it meant he didn’t like what he was hearing.
+I knew that look—it meant he didn’t like what he was hearing.

 Eventually, Victor finished.
 The room settled into silence.